History of Berliner FC Dynamo (1989–2004): The Peaceful Revolution (1989–1990)

 The AfNS was completely dissolved on 13 January 1990 after further attempts at reorganization.
-The dissolution of the Stasi meant that BFC Dynamo lost a major sponsor.
+The dissolution Stasi in its former form meant that BFC Dynamo lost a major sponsor.
 Only the less generous Ministry of the Interior and the Customs Administration remained from the previous sponsor troika.
-The club still had an extensive organization, including 14 coaches and 30 full-time employees; and it would now have to look for new sources of income.
-Krafft had recommended himself for the office, as the head of a military unit within the Volkspolizei.
+The club still had an extensive organization, including 14 coaches and 30 full-time functionaries; and it would now have to look for new sources of income.
+Club President Krafft had recommended himself for the office, as the head of a military unit within the Volkspolizei.
 His football knowledge was limited, and he was now torn between the fear of losing his job and the realization that he probably did not have the managerial skills required to market BFC Dynamo in the capitalist West.
 Krafft and manager (Cheftrainer) Jürgen Bogs travelled to Bremen for a crash course in the free-market economy with Werder Bremen Manager Willi Lemke.

 FC Berlin (1990)

+Learned of his impending replacement, coach Jäschke resigned during the 1989–1990 winter break and was replaced by Peter Rohde.
+Thomas Niendorf replaced Helmut Koch as assistant coach.
+Peter Rohde had played 159 league, and 14 international, matches for BFC Dynamo between 1969 and 1978 and was an older brother of team captain Frank Rohde.
+He had been a youth coach in the club since 1984 and had previously been the coach of the BFC Dynamo team in the Next Generation Oberliga (Nachwuchsoberliga) (Nachwuchsoberliga).

+BFC Dynamo participated in the first edition of the indoor tournament "Internationales Berliner Hallenfußballturnier" in the Werner-Seelenbinder-Halle on 18–20 January 1990, together with Union Berlin, Hertha, Blau-Weiß 1890 Berlin, Pogoń Szczecin, and Bohemians 1905, among other clubs.
+Legendary Hamburger SV striker Uwe Seeler was guest of honour at the tournament.
+The team was met by a fiercely hostile audience, and the players were insulted and spat at.
+Demonstrators had stormed the Stasi headquarters in the locality of Lichtenberg only days before the tournament.
+Many spectators in the audience shouted "Stasi pigs!".
+BFC Dynamo reached the final, but lost 4–5 in extra time against Union Berlin in front of 4,400 spectators.
+Thomas Doll scored a total of 12 goals and became the best scorer in the tournament.
+The tournament marked the beginning of the demise of the former East German champion.
+The Peaceful revolution and the hatred against the club made many players want to leave as soon as possible and distance themselves.
+BFC Dynamo then also played a number of friendly matches against West German teams during the winter break.
+The team lost 0–2 to Werder Bremen at the Sportplatz Kampfbahn in Rühen on 10 February 1990, and then 0–4 to Borussia Dortmund at the Kampfbahn Schwansbell in Lünen on 17 February 1990.